ankitmishradev/advanced-icon/README.md

 ## Icon Transition

 To use icon transition feature, `secondaryIcon` must not be null and when it is not null the widget will look up for `state` and will show icons according to current state.
-To change the icon from `icon` to `secondaryIcon` or vice-versa, let's first manage the state of the widget:
+To change the icon from `icon` to `secondaryIcon` or vice-versa, let's first see about `state` of `AdvancedIcon`:

-### 1. Manage state

-`state` holds the information about the current state of the widget.
-This widget can have any one of the following states:
+`state` holds the information about current state of `AdvancedIcon`. `AdvancedIcon` can have any one of the following states:

 1. `AdvancedIconState.primary`
 2. `AdvancedIconState.secondary`

-Whenever the state changes, it notifies the widget and widget changes the current icon following below rules:
+Whenever the state changes, it notifies `AdvancedIcon` and `AdvancedIcon` changes the current icon following below rules:

 1. `icon` will appear for `AdvancedIconState.primary`.
 2. `secondaryIcon` will appear for `AdvancedIconState.secondary`.